Treatments · Somatic therapy

 Therapy that listens to the body.

-Online somatic-informed psychotherapy for adults across Ontario.
+In-person somatic-informed psychotherapy in Mississauga and online across Ontario, for adults.
 The body is a real part of the work, not a side note.

 About somatic therapy at Anchor & Bloom.

-Somatic therapy at Anchor & Bloom is online psychotherapy that pays attention to the body alongside thoughts and feelings.
-The work is offered by Daniella Simas Medeiros, RP (Qualifying), under the registered clinical supervision of Katelyn Matias, RP.
+Somatic therapy at Anchor & Bloom is in-person psychotherapy in Mississauga and online across Ontario that pays attention to the body alongside thoughts and feelings.
+The work is offered by Daniella Simas Medeiros, RP (Qualifying), CRPO #19387.

 You do not need a trauma history to benefit.
 Many clients arrive with anxiety, burnout, chronic tension, or a vague sense that talk therapy alone is not reaching the part of them that needs attention.